station-10/adobe-usage-import-public/README.md

 )
 ```

 This function writes the JSON data to a CSV file in the correct format for the Adobe Analytics Bulk Data Import API.
-It takes the paths to the JSON and CSV files and a your report suite id as input parameters.
+It takes the paths to the JSON and CSV files, and your report suite id (see below for setting this up) as input parameters.
 The function reads the JSON data and extracts relevant fields, converting some of them into the required formats.
 It then writes the extracted data to a CSV file.

 `data_sense_check`